igorkll/WinBox-Maker/README.md

 * if you are using the "downloading" function, it is better to download files to the "winbox_temp/files" directory, refer to the documentation to understand which "winbox_resources" directories are duplicated in "winbox_temp", if you still decide to use "winbox_resources" do not forget to add download paths to ".gitignore"
 * if the program freezes when opening the winbox maker project, most likely the old windows image was not unmounted from a temporary directory last time (for example, due to a failure in the build process), wait until winbox maker starts working, it may take some time.
 * DO NOT USE the launch of the application "after the desktop" except for debugging.
 Not only is it not safe and will allow you to access the system, but it also currently does not work well and may not be compatible with other settings
+* when exporting img, make sure that you have the 64-bit version of qemu installed and that it is selected in the winbox maker settings. otherwise, it will most likely "crash"

 ## notes
 * if you install a script as your application .bat or .cmd then it will run in hidden mode (without console)